isabella232/sc_Charts/1 - Data/Script.markdown

 > Open Rayflix.xcworkspace, and then open Main.storyboard

-As you can see I've already got my view controller laid out, including two views, one for each of the charts I'll add.
+As you can see I've already got my view controller laid out, including two views: one for each of the charts I'll add.
 I'm going to render a line chart in the upper view, and a bar chart in the lower view.

 The first thing I need to do is set the custom class for the upper view.
 To do that, I select the **Total Streamers Chart** from the Document Outline, and then in the **Identity Inspector** set **Class** to `LineChartView` from the **Charts** module.